 Kendall Cotton Bronk

-As a Professor of Psychology at the Claremont Graduate University and Principal Investigator of the Adolescent Moral Development Lab, I study positive youth development and moral formation.
-I have most commonly explored these issues through the lens of young people’s purposes in life.
+As a Professor of Psychology at the Claremont Graduate University and Principal Investigator of the Adolescent Moral Development Lab, Kendall studies positive youth development and moral formation.
+She has most commonly explored these issues through the lens of young people’s purposes in life.
 What kinds of things inspire purpose in young people?
 How do young people discover and pursue their purposes in life?
 What difference does it make to lead a life of purpose?
 What does purpose look like among individuals from different ethnic, cultural, and socioeconomic backgrounds?
-These are the kinds of questions that have guided my recent research, which has been funded by the Spencer Foundation, the John Templeton Foundation, the Templeton World Charity Foundation, and the Fulbright Foundation.
+These are the kinds of questions that have guided her recent research, which has been funded by the Spencer Foundation, the John Templeton Foundation, the Templeton World Charity Foundation, and the Fulbright Foundation.

-As a Fulbrighter, I researched at the University in Ioannina in Greece in 2016.
+As a Fulbrighter, she researched at the University in Ioannina in Greece in 2016.
 At the time, the country was in the throes of the Great Recession.
 Refugees from the Middle East were streaming into the country and serious talks of a potential Grexit were underway.
-With my Greek collaborators, I conducted a mixed-methods study examining the effect this economic and political chaos had on young Greeks' views of the future and their sense of purpose in life.
+With her Greek collaborators, Kendall conducted a mixed-methods study examining the effect this economic and political chaos had on young Greeks' views of the future and their sense of purpose in life.

-In addition to conducting this study from my base in Ioannina, I also traveled around the country to offer talks at universities in Athens and Thessaloniki.
+In addition to conducting this study from her base in Ioannina, she also traveled around the country to offer talks at universities in Athens and Thessaloniki.

-My Fulbright experience was life and career-altering!
-My children and I loved learning about the Greek people and culture.
-We were welcomed into homes to celebrate holidays, name days, and birthdays-- it was truly amazing!
+Her Fulbright experience was life and career-altering!
+Her children loved learning about the Greek people and culture.
+They were welcomed into homes to celebrate holidays, name days, and birthdays-- it was truly amazing!

-Upon coming home, I decided to take a deeper dive into understanding the many significant and subtle ways that ethnicity, culture, and socioeconomic status shape human development.
-Nearly all of my research since my Fulbright has considered these issues.
+Upon coming home, Kendall decided to take a deeper dive into understanding the many significant and subtle ways that ethnicity, culture, and socioeconomic status shape human development.
+Nearly all of her research since my Fulbright has considered these issues.

 Ask Me About: